javajosh/csv-demo/README.md

 ## Problem statement

-"For the files in CSV format, write a program that will read the content of the file and separate enrollees by insurance company in its own file.
+> For the files in CSV format, write a program that will read the content of the file and separate enrollees by insurance company in its own file.
 Additionally, sort the contents of each file by last and first name (ascending).
 Lastly, if there are duplicate User Ids for the same Insurance Company, then only the record with the highest version should be included.
 The following data points are included in the file:

   - User Id (string)
   - First and Last Name (string)